 Argos is a satellite-based system for collecting and transmitting data from transmitters (PTTs) placed on monitoring stations and animals for environmental protection and research or to protect human life.
 Over 8,000 animals are tracked using Argos.
 Movebank collaborates with Argos to offer free data management and analysis tools specifically for Argos users.

 The Centre de Recherches sur la Biologie des Populations d'Oiseaux (CRBPO), the French national bird ringing scheme, cooperates with Movebank to archive data collected by electronic tags as part of avian studies that take place in France.
 Through this partnership Movebank serves as the archiving service for tracking data authorized through the bird-ringing center, allowing CRBPO to offer high-quality tools without the substantial costs of building and maintaining separate databases optimized for data from electronic tags.
 Through this collaboration, French researchers and organizations will have access to online tools and technical support through Movebank, and CRBPO will provide translations of Movebank documentation into French—which will be added to Movebank's website—as well as training and outreach in French.
-Learn how to share Movebank data with CRBPO here.
+See CRBPO's instructions (in French) to share data in Movebank with CRBPO.
 This partnership is formalized through a Memorandum of Understanding between CRBPO and Movebank's host, the Max Planck Institute of Animal Behavior (formerly the Max Planck Institute for Ornithology), signed in 2016.

 EURODEER is an open project that allows researchers of European roe and red deer to share data within a single database for collaborative data management and advanced analysis.
 Descriptions of the datasets in the EURODEER database are searchable from Movebank.
 EURODEER and Movebank have collaborated on a variety of data-sharing and educational initiatives, including a graduate-level summer course for data management in movement ecology and a hands-on guide to developing spatial databases for animal movement data (Urbano and Cagnacci 2014).